-Due to current government guidelines we are currently not providing face to face support.
-We are still here, just doing things a little bit differently!
-We are providing all support through ZOOM, phone, text or email.
+Due to current guidance we are now offering some face to face support.
+We still also offer support through ZOOM, phone, text or email.
 Please see our contact page for more information on how to get in touch.

 RASAC P&K offers confidential, emotional and practical support to young people, including all members of the trans community and non-binary people, aged 12 to 18, who have experienced any form of sexual violence including rape, sexual assault, sexual abuse, sexual bullying or circulating an intimate picture without your consent.